aselshall/pr/hw/presentation.md

 ## [Project Presentation](https://aselshall.github.io/pr/hw/presentation)

-#### Overview
+### Overview
-Your presentatin should be well-organized, professional, with visual aids.
+- Your presentatin should be well-organized, professional, with visual aids
-- You can present your work in-class or at [Eagle X](https://www.fgcu.edu/eaglex) for extra credit.
+- You can present your work in-class or at [Eagle X](https://www.fgcu.edu/eaglex) for extra credit

+### Eagle X Presentation
+- You can present your work at [Eagle X](https://www.fgcu.edu/eaglex) on Apr 22 for 50 extra points toward your presentation grade
-- Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report is submitted.
+- Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report is submitted
-- If you want to present at Eagle X, you need to check the abtract deadline.
-For detail, please contact Jessica Rhea at jrhea@fgcu.edu .
+- If you want to present at Eagle X, you need to check the abtract deadline

-These are the instructions for in-class presentation.
+- For detail, please contact Jessica Rhea at jrhea@fgcu.edu

+### In-class Presentation

 #### Location
 - TBD

 #### Date
-- Apr-22 from 6:00 pm to 7:30 pm
+- Apr 22 from 6:00 pm to 7:30 pm

 #### Time
 - Total Time: 15 minutes per presentation